milad03/retail-churn-analysis/README.md

 * **Power BI:** Visualization of Churn vs. Active customer segments and revenue trends.

 ## Key Insights
-* **Churn Risk:** 33% of the customer base is identified as "High Risk" due to extended purchase gaps.
+* **High Churn Rate:** 66% of customers are identified as "High Risk," indicating a large volume of one-time purchasers who have not returned in 90 days.
-* **Top Markets:** The United Kingdom accounts for the majority of revenue, with the Netherlands and EIRE leading international markets.
+* **Dominant Market:** The UK accounts for the vast majority of revenue, suggesting the business is heavily domestic-focused despite international presence in Netherlands and EIRE.
-* **Seasonality:** Revenue demonstrated a strong upward trend peaking in Q4 2011, indicating significant seasonal demand.
+* **Q4 Seasonality:** Revenue spikes significantly in Q4 (Nov-Dec), confirming strong holiday season dependency.